Keyfactor/a10vthunder-orchestrator/docsource/content.md

 1. **ThunderSsl**: Manages SSL certificates for securing traffic handled by the device, such as in SSL offloading, SSL intercept, and reverse proxy configurations.
 2. **ThunderMgmt**: Manages certificates securing HTTPS access to the A10 management interface (GUI/API).

-### Compatibility

 - **A10 Thunder Version**: Tested with A10 Thunder v6.0.5-P5 (Build 51).

-### Key Features

 - **Automated Certificate Deployment**: Streamlines the deployment of SSL certificates to the A10 vThunder appliance.
 - **Certificate Inventory Management**: Provides visibility into existing certificates on the appliance.
 - **Integration with Keyfactor Command**: Enables centralized certificate lifecycle management.

-### Integration Requirements

-- **A10 vThunder Appliance**: Running firmware version 6.0.5-P5 (Build 51).
-- **Keyfactor Command Platform**: For orchestrating certificate management tasks.
-- **Network Connectivity**: Ensures communication between Keyfactor Command and the A10 vThunder appliance.
-- **Authentication Credentials**: Necessary for interacting with the A10 vThunder API.

-In an A10 Thunder device, certificates are used in different contexts depending on their role.
-Two commonly used types are **Management Certificates** and **SSL Certificates**.

 ## Test Cases
 <details>